johntango/MemAssistants/README.md

 # Assistant Manager Builder Mark 0.0.4

 ## Simulate Data Storage called MemAssistant that mimics MemGPT
+Initially for testing we will store data in JSON structure and write out to JSON

 We tell the LLM to store relevant facts by calling function store_in_memory Presently it can also ask and answer a question but only from single document